bracytrae/bracytrae/README.md

 <h1 align="center">Hey, I'm Trae</h1>

 <p align="center">
-Computer science student and former Registered Behavior Trainee interested in software engineering, AI, and the useful implementation of technology.
+Computer science student and former Registered Behavior Trainee interested in helping others through software engineering, AI, and the practical use of technology.
 </p>

 ## About Me